dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * De-identified to remove segments or whole recordings that might be used for voice printing or facial recognition

 Different parts and versions of a vCon may be created in different security domains over a period of time.
-In addition, some conversation data may be referenced externally through an HTTPS URL as opposed to conpletely contained within the vCon.
+In addition, some conversation data may be referenced externally through an HTTPS URL as opposed to completely contained within the vCon.
 Typically a conversation of one mode, will be hosted or observed in a single domain.
 This will likely fall into one of the following hosting situations: